Coastal Caria

 Historical-Cultural view

 The jutting peninsulas that stretch into the Aegean Sea are precipitously mountainous, making travel by land nearly impossible even today and rendering many areas accessible only be sea.
 But this terrain also provided plentiful safe harbors for seafarers traveling from Egypt and Canaan to the Greek city states and beyond.
 The evidence for this vibrant trade route is discovered in one of the best underwater archeology museums in the world, housed in the historic fortress in Bodrum and one of our key destinations in the first days of our tour.
-Within this museum, we learn about the trade goods of sea merchants from as early as 1300 BC whose ships were wrecked on the Carian coast but have been recovered piece by piece using advanced diving equipment in the modern era.
+Within this museum, we learn about the trade goods of sea merchants from as early as 1300 BC whose ships were wrecked off the Carian coast but have been recovered piece by piece using advanced diving techniques in the modern era.

 The charter boat